igorbraga13/introduction-to-git/README.md

 # A short introduction to Git

-This is my study about Git, is based (more like a copy) on a course of DataCamp "Introduction to Git".
+This is my study about Git, is based (more like a copy) on a course of DataCamp "Introduction to Git" and a github of leocomelli

 ## What is version control?